 Here students design their own adventure and dive more deeply into their passions and skill development around culture, language, and lifestyle.
 Through special guest lectures, language tutors, seminars, workshops, social gatherings, and access to both on- and off-campus performances, exhibits, and speakers, students carve their own path of exploration.

 Learning Community Leader (LCL): Serve as a primary role model for other students in the LC and work closely with Cultural Crossroads staff to create a successful educational experience and learning environment.
-Applications accepted in January of each year.
+Students interested in this position should be on the lookout for more information in the spring semester.

 Resident Advisor (RA): Work closely with the Cultural Crossroads team as a primary resource for students to build a sense of home and support community connections and involvement.
 Students interested in this position should be on the lookout for RA Info Sessions in November.